PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 **PX_STORAGE_CLUSTER_VERSION** - To specify the portworx storage cluster version.
 > Note: Make sure version is in 3 digits i.e 2.9.0

 **PX_KVDB_DEVICE** - Specify the device for KVDB.
+Here are the options for this variable:

+* A device name: You can provide a device name which must be available on all of the nodes in the cluster.
+E.g: "/dev/sdb"
-If it is set to 'auto', the smallest blank drive available on each node will be used as kvdb device.
-If you leave it blank, the kvdb will share the px storage.
-It is recommended to provide a separate device for storing internal KVDB data for production clusters.
+* auto: If it is set to 'auto', the smallest blank drive available on each node will be used as kvdb device.
+* Leave Blank (e.g. ""): If you leave it blank, the kvdb will share the px storage.
+But it is recommended to provide a separate device for storing internal KVDB data for production clusters.
 This allows to separate KVDB I/O from storage I/O.

 Once all the variables have been configured, your file will look as the following example: